s13n/cwASIO/README.md

 information necessary for this registration process is a few GUIDs and some texts that identify and describe the driver.
 You must fill in those values that are specific for your driver.

+### About GUIDs

+On Windows, ASIO has always used GUIDs to unambiguously identify different drivers.
+This is part of the Microsoft Component Object Model (COM), which stipulates that both classes and interfaces are identified with a unique GUID, which is also used for discovery via the Microsoft Windows Registry.
+We use them in cwASIO forLinux, too, to a certain extent, in order to maintain a level of similarity between the systems.

+A GUID is a 128-bit data structure that is defined and described in RFC 9562, or equivalently in ITU-T Rec.
+X.667.
+There is a binary representation and a textual representation.
+The binary representation is using a big-endian format when exchanged between systems, but the in-memory representation within a computer may use other representations (and on little-endian systems that is often the case).
+The textual representation uses hex digits and suffers from ambiguities due to upper and lowercase letters being both allowed.
+The recommended representation uses lowercase, but uppercase or mixed case must also be accepted.
+We use the 8-4-4-4-12 format with braces, the Microsoft standard.

+The use of a big-endian binary representation means that the order of the hex digits in the textual representation matches the order in a hexdump of the binary representation.
+For an in-memory representation, that doesn't necessarily apply.
+For example, the type `cwASIOGUID` on a little-endian system will show a different in-memory byte ordering than what the official binary representation stipulates.

+In cwASIO, we generate the textual representation on demand, and use the binary representation internally.
+The generated textual representation uses lowercase hex digits.
+When reading a textual representation, both cases are accepted.
+In the Windows Registry, key comparison is case insensitive, hence a GUID can be used in its textual representation as a Registry key without problems.
+When doing your own comparisons, however, be aware of this problem.

+In ASIO, the GUID that serves as the class ID to locate the driver on the system, does double duty as the interface ID when creating a driver instance.
+Those would normally be distinct GUIDs, but ASIO chose to simplify things. *(In theory, a class and an interface are not the same thing.
+A class may implement several different interfaces at the same time, and the interface ID would be used to distinguish between them.
+This can be useful both for cases when different versions of an interface exist, or when completely different interfaces with different functionality are implemented)*.

+The bottomline is that a driver provider must generate a unique GUID for the driver, which is built into the driver code.
+This GUID is used in registering the driver with your system, usually as part of the driver installation process, and in creating a driver instance for use by an audio application.